nunchistudio/blacksmith/documentation/introduction/start/run.md

 and build your application.
 If the build process does not succeed, your application can not start.

-Based on what we learned in the previous guide, we can start the Docker stack with:
+Based on the Docker stack started in the previous guide, we can now run the application with:
 ```bash
 $ blacksmith start

 ```

-In production, it is highly recommended to run the gateway and scheduler on separate machines for better security and scalability.
-This is made possible by passing the desired service to run to the `--service` flag.
+In production, it is highly recommended to run the gateway and scheduler on separate *applications* for better security and scalability.
+This is made possible by passing the desired service to run in the `--service` flag.

 You can therefore run the `gateway` service with:
 ```bash